Support for employers to assist eligible employees to access Paid Parental Leave.

 The scheme is designed to complement existing workplace entitlements.
 It provides payments but doesn't provide a new entitlement to leave.

-Preparing for Parental Leave Pay
+Preparing for Parental Leave Pay for employers

 If you and your employee have agreed on leave arrangements, there are steps you should follow to ensure you’re prepared to provide Parental Leave Pay.